-- Do all the treatment plan doctor recommends by using the codes and discuss it to the patient why this treatment needs to be done.
+- Do all the treatment plan doctor recommends by using the codes and discussing to the patient why this treatment needs to be done.

-- Scheduling and calling patient to set an appointment for their treatment.
+- Scheduling and calling patients to set an appointment for their treatment.

-- Explaining patient about their deductible, copayment and what is covered and not covered by their insurance and recommend different form of payments like credit card, care credit or payment plan.
+- Explaining patients about their deductible, copayment, and what is covered and not covered by their insurance and recommend a different forms of payments like a credit card, care credit, or payment plan.

-- Helping the back office in preparing everything for patient before putting them in the room.
+- Helping the back office in preparing everything for patients before putting them in the room.